Spencerx/dscreate/README.rst

 **When this command is run the following things happen:**

-- The assignment is generated via the NbGrader API
-- The source notebook is convered to markdown and saved as a README on the `master` branch
+- The source notebook is converted to markdown and saved as a README on the `master` branch
 - The `master` branch is merged into the `solution` branch
 - The release notebook is converted to markdown and saved as a README on the `master` branch
 - Changes are pushed to github for each branch

 -------------
-``ds create -dir``
+``ds create --inline``
 -------------
 **Requirements**